 As of October 31, 2009, we had additional borrowing capacity of \$42.1 million under our revolving credit facility, net of standby letters of credit issued, and \$10.0 million under our unsecured bank line of credit immediately available to us for general corporate purposes and extended vendor terms for purchases of inventory.
 In addition to the \$42.1 million currently available under the revolving credit facility, an additional \$21.2 million may become available as we grow the balance of eligible customer receivables retained by us and total eligible inventory balances.
-Recent credit portfolio performance resulted in a reduction in availability under the revolving credit facility, an additional \$21.2 million may become available in the future if credit portfolio performance improves.
-The principal payments received on receivables held by us and by the QSPE, which averaged approximately \$36 million may bended October 31, 2009, will also be available each month to fund new receivables generated.
-The weighted averaged interest rate on borrowing outer that methy available transferred to it grows.
-36%, including the interest expense associated with our interest rate swaps.
+Recent credit portfolio performance resulted in a reduction in availability under the revolving credit facility of approximately \$4.0 million at October 31, 2009.
+This amount may become available in the future if credit portfolio performance improves.
+The principal payments received on receivables held by us and by the OSPE, which averaged approximately \$36 million million under the nine months ended October 31, 2009, will also be available each month to fund new receivables generated.
+The weighted average interest rate on borrowing outer that facility at October 31, 2009 was 3.6%, including the interest expense associated with our interest rate swaps.
 In addition to the amounts available under our revolving credit facilities, the QSPE has \$12 million of borrowing capacity that may become available as the balance of receivables transferred to it grows.

 On November 24, 2009, we settled litigation filed against us earlier this year by the Texas Attorney General.
 The suit alleged that we engaged in deceptive trade practices in violation of the Texas Deceptive Trade Practices-Consumer Protection Act.
 We denied those allegations in our answer to the suit and, under the terms of the settlement with the Texas Attorney General, we continue to deny any wrongdoing.
-As part of the settlement agreement, we have agreed to make two cash payments, one in the amount of \$2.0 million in 30 days, and a second payment in the amount of \$2.0 million in 30 days.
-Both to the Texas Attorney General for distribution to consumers as restitution.
-The second payment must be secured by a letter of credit from a national commercial bank which in 10 days.
-We also agreed to pay \$250,000 to the Texas Attorney General in distribution to consumers as restitutions.
-The second payment must be secured by a letter of credit from a national commercial bank which in 10 days.
-We also agreed to pay \$250,000 to the Texas Attorney General in distribution to consumers as restitutions.
-The second payment for the university of Houston Law Center.
-This settlement caps our financial exposure to the State, in connection with the all of the allegations contained in the suit filed against us by the Texas Attorney General in May of this year.
-While we believe by settling this suit we increase our ability to pursue equity or debt capital and restructure our credit facilities, the amounts we must pay under the settlement reduce cash that we could otherwise use to fund our operations at time when economic conditions in our markets are negatively impacting our operating results.
+As part of the settlement agreement, we have agreed to make two cash payments, one in the amount of \$2.0 million in 30 days and a second payment must be secured by a letter of credit from a national commercial bank which we must furnish within 10 days.
+By the to the Texas Attorney General of the settlement agreement, we have agreed to make two cash payments, one in the amount of \$2.0 million in 30 days and a second payment must be secured by a letter of credit from a national commercial bank which we must furnish within 10 days agreed to pay \$250,000 to the Texas Attorney General in diverses that office an as yet undetermined amount for litigation expenses, and to donate \$100,000 to the University of Houston Law Center.
+This settlement caps our financial exposure to the State, in connection with the all of the allegations contained in the suit field against us by the Texas Attorney General in May of this year.
+While we believe by stettling this suit we increase our ability to pursue equity or debt capital and restructure our credit facilities, the amounts we must pay under the settlement reduce cash that we could otherwise use to fund our operations at time when economic conditions in our markets are negatively impacting our operating results.